 Research involving recombinant DNA (rDNA) molecules must be done in accordance with University Policy 301, Management and Administration of Sponsored Projects, and is subject to the approval, restrictions, and procedures of the Institutional Biosafety Committee (IBC).

 Additional laboratory safety information and procedures can be found in the General Laboratory Safety section of the EH&S website.
-The Vice President for Research, EH&S and the Safety Committee may update these materials as necessary.
+The Executive Vice President for Research, EH&S and the Safety Committee may update these materials as necessary.